dimyG/jekyll-theme-chirpy/_posts/2020-07-02-my-epic-fail-as-a-sports-betting-entrepreneur.md

 I was neither a genius nor a professional, just lucky as I later understood.
 So when I quit my full time job on 2015 and was struggling to pick a web service business idea that I would personally develop, picking the sports betting industry came a bit naturally to me.
 I was playing regularly, I was winning and I wanted a way to monitor my performance.
-I will build a monitoring tool I thought and not only that but I will make it available for anyone else that needs it.
+I will build a monitoring tool, I thought, and not only that but I will make it available for anyone else that needs it.
 Each player will have a profile and all the statistics would be publicly available if he so desires.
 The best players will stand out and anyone will be able to follow them and make money too.
 They would even be able to charge for their advices and my web service would get a commission from the monthly